Return to Campus

-- Mask up for the COVID-19 Delta Variant: A mask or face covering is once again required for all students, faculty, and staff in University buildings, regardless of vaccination status, due to the increased transmission risk of the Delta variant and the new CDC guidance on masking.
-The University will continue to follow state guidelines and the advice of our own medical and public health experts to ensure that we support the health and safety of our employees and students.
-Learn more about University face covering protocol here.
-And, remember to stay home if you're sick!
+- Mask up for the COVID-19 Delta Variant: A mask or face covering is once again required for all students, faculty, and staff in University buildings, regardless of vaccination status, due to the increased transmission risk of the Delta variant.
+Learn more about the University's face covering protocol here.

-- Getting vaccinated: You can find the information on how to "get the vax" on the Safe Campus website.
+- Getting vaccinated: Find the information on how to "get the vax" on the Safe Campus website.

 - If you are ill with COVID-19 or need to care for others due to COVID-19 who are ill or unable to attend childcare or school, additional information on the University Emergency Paid Leave.
 For specific questions, consult with your unit human resources staff or reach out to the OHR Contact Center at email@example.com, 612-624-8647, or 800-756-2363.

 Go to a helpful resource for return to campus:

 - Updated!
 HR Lead and Supervisor Guide for COVID Exposures

 - Updated!
 Supervisor Resource: Steps to Take with a Possible COVID-19 Diagnosis